TheDegenerateDev5150/cashu-newuser-faq/README.md

 ### How does the Cashu ecash protocol implement privacy?

+ For an instroduction to privacy in the Cashu protocol, see http://lconf.gandlaf.com or https://www.youtube.com/watch?v=UNjVc-WYdgE&t=105s .

- See http://lconf.gandlaf.com or https://www.youtube.com/watch?v=UNjVc-WYdgE&t=105s for an introduction to the Cashu protocol.
-Or read the Cashu NUTs (Notation, Usage, Terminology) in Github here: https://github.com/cashubtc/nuts
+ You can also read the Cashu NUTs (Notation, Usage, Terminology) in Github here: https://github.com/cashubtc/nuts

 ### Are there user accounts in the Cashu protocol?